 You may qualify for prescription assistance if you are a Delaware resident, and

 If you are eligible for Medicare, you must show proof of enrollment in a Medicare Prescription Drug Plan (Part D) – and in Social Security's Extra Help Program if you are eligible – within 90 days from the date your DPAP benefits begin.
 You are not eligible for prescription assistance if your prescription costs are covered by full Medicaid benefits or by a health insurance plan other than a Medicare Part D plan.

-You may obtain an application for prescription assistance, and any help you may need filling out an application, by calling 1-800-996-9969, Option 2, then Option 1 to reach a representative who can help you.
-You may also print a copy of the DPAP Application form (or text-only version).
+To obtain an application for prescription assistance or for help filling out an application, call 1-800-996-9969 and press 0 or stay on the line to reach a representative who can help.
+You may also print a copy of the DPAP Application form.

 Applicants will need to provide proof of income and/or Social Security Disability benefits with their signed and dated application.
 Mail the completed application to the address printed on the form.
 Applicants do not need to come into our office to apply.